 - Tooling and infrastructure – Will changes impact your hosting, third-party services, or licensing fees?

-Therefore, expect issues: bugs will happen, third-party tools will fail, and users will do things you didn’t anticipate.
-That’s why having a team (either internal or external) on retainer for proactive monitoring, fast fixes, and performance optimization is crucial.
+Bugs will happen, third-party tools will fail, and users will do things you didn’t anticipate.
+That’s why having a team (either internally or externally on retainer) for proactive monitoring, fast fixes, and performance optimization is crucial.
+They’ll notify you of upcoming API changes, system deprecations, or security patches.
+Addressing these early can prevent downtime and keep your users satisfied and engaged.

 TL;DR: Your App’s Success Depends on Maintenance